-Over the past 18 years, I have photographed over 600 weddings, from as few as 6 guests to nearly 600.
+Over the past 18 years, I have photographed over 600 weddings, from as few as 6 guests in Seattle to 600 in Seoul.

-I have been interviewed in Martha Stewart Weddings, Seattle Bride, Minnesota Bride, Junebug Weddings, Mpls/St. Paul Magazine, InMyBag.net, ShutterStock, X100C, Photo Business XPosed and MirrorLessons.
+I have been interviewed in Martha Stewart Weddings, Seattle Bride, Minnesota Bride, Junebug Weddings, Mpls/St. Paul Magazine, InMyBag.net, ShutterStock, X100C, Photo Business XPosed, Fuji X Passion Magazine, Olympus Passion Magazine and MirrorLessons.